 Erin Rose, Co-Founder and Vice-President of Social Equity, received her Master of Science in Social Work with a concentration in macro-scaled social work in the areas of environmental policy and justice, community organizing, and administration.
 Her current work involves the design and implementation of studies targeting energy program impacts on households of low-socioeconomic status.
 Ms. Rose was project lead for the design and implementation of multiple studies under the national evaluation of the Department of Energy's Weatherization Assistance Program (WAP) including the development of a survey instrument administered to occupants in efforts to characterize the WAP eligible population and to evaluate the Program's impact on dwelling characteristics and quality, health, affordability, and satisfaction.
 Ms. Rose also managed a social network study exploring the impacts of communication of WAP recipients' experiences with weatherization on program utilization, household energy consuming behavior and investment in energy-efficiency measures.
 She also managed a study with Washington State Institutional Review Board approval for the collection of Medicaid records in efforts to measure changes in asthma treatment related costs for children in homes that received Weatherization Plus Health measures.
 Her background provides the skills necessary to study social justice issues related to household level fuel poverty, access to resources, the impact on home energy-efficiency programs on Indoor Environmental Quality (IEQ) and health, climate change and other areas of environmental impacts on persons of vulnerable status.

-Beth Hawkins, Co-Founder and Vice-President of Research Development, received her Master of Science in Landscape Architecture with a concentration in Environmental Planning; her undergraduate degree is in Cultural Anthropology.
-Between her recent tenure at Oak Ridge National Laboratory, and, currently, with Three3, Ms. Hawkins has six years experience working in the research field as a social scientist.
+Beth Hawkins, Co-Founder and Vice-President of Research Development, received her Master of Science in Landscape Architecture with a concentration in Environmental Planning and Design; her undergraduate degree is in Cultural Anthropology.
+Between her tenure at Oak Ridge National Laboratory, and, currently, with Three3, Ms. Hawkins has seven years experience working in the research field as a social scientist.
 Her work has primarily been focused on program evaluation through the measurement of impacts and outcomes, systems analysis, case studies, participatory planning processes and community engagement, identification of key actors and social network analyses, and workshop design and facilitation.
-Currently, Ms. Hawkins is managing a pilot study evaluating the non-energy impacts (NEIs) of healthier energy-efficiency materials in affordable multifamily housing in Chicago, IL.
-Most recently she managed an effort to evaluate and assess local placemaking initiatives focusing on the connection between built environment, public health and resiliency; and managed an evaluation of health- and safety-related NEIs of energy-efficiency programs in the State of Massachusetts, leading the monetization effort for reduced incidences of medical care and deaths due to thermal stress.
-This project was an extension of the research she conducted at Oak Ridge National Laboratory while co-managing the national evaluation of the U.S. Department of Energy’s low-income Weatherization Assistance Program (WAP), and the associated energy and non-energy health- and household-related impacts.
+Most recently she managed an effort to evaluate and assess local placemaking initiatives focusing on the connection between built environment, public health and resiliency.
+Currently she is co-managing a regional evaluation of the health and resilience benefits of improving the energy-efficiency of affordable multifamily housing--leading the monetization effort for reduced incidences of medical care and deaths due to thermal stress, and the assessment of the building systems resilience benefits of energy-efficiency retrofits.
+This project builds upon the research she conducted at Oak Ridge National Laboratory while co-managing the national evaluation of the U.S. Department of Energy’s low-income Weatherization Assistance Program (WAP), and the associated energy and non-energy health- and household-related impacts.